 BALTIC 175 PINK GIN

-INNOVATION ON A LARGE SCALE
+INNOVATION ON A LARGER SCALE

+The spectacular and innovative silver-hulled sloop was launched in july 2017, following a complex build programme of precision engineering and building.
 Pink Gin is not only the largest carbon fibre sloop in the world, but also displays some of the most innovative features seen in a sailing yacht, including two opening balconies set into the topsides, Baltic Yachts’ revolutionary Force Feedback Steering System and an 18-ton carbon composite hull and deck shell built to the highest degree of accuracy.

 GROUND BREAKING CARBON SUPER SLOOP

 Baltic 175 Pink Gin represents what Baltic Yachts stands for in terms of build quality, advanced construction techniques and special features, which have challenged our engineers and designers to make the seemingly impossible possible.